MicrosoftDocs/Viva/Viva/glint/setup/manage-general-settings.md

 ---
 title: Admin management of the General Settings feature in Viva Glint
-description: "Global details supporting all of your programs are defined and managed in this feature." ms.author: SarahBerg
+description: Global details supporting all of your programs are defined and managed in this feature. ms.author: JudithWeiner
-author: SarahAnneBerg
+author: JudyWeiner
-manager: pamgreen
+manager: MelissaBarry
 audience: admin
 f1.keywords: NOCSH
 keywords: viva strengths and opportunities